niyazovdaulet/niyazovdaulet/README.md

+# Hi there 👋!
+I'm Daulet

-# I'm a self-taught iOS Developer.
+I'm a self-taught iOS Developer.
 Here's a bit of what I've been working on.

-This repo serves as a kind of ever-changing portfolio of projects I'm currently excited about; please feel free to look around.

 ## About